 - We are aware that every individual’s needs are unique, and in the interest of making Ubicomp/ISWC 2017 an enjoyable and informative experience for all, we are ready and willing to make every effort to accommodate all participants.
 For any individual accessibility-related concerns or requests (e.g. logistics, transportation, materials access, etc.), please contact the accessibility chairs at email@example.com.
 All requests made will be strictly confidential to the accessibility chairs, with no further communication about your disability or circumstances taking place without your expressed permission.

 Who is this Q and A for?

 We are prepared to make reasonable adjustments and accommodations, or otherwise take steps to ensure that people with disabilities can take part in the conference.
-This Q and A is for anyone who may fall into this category, if you do, please keep reading.
+This Q and A is for anyone with accessibility needs.

 What do you mean by ‘a disability’?